Kim Jin-pyo (politician): Early life and education

 Kim was born in Yeonbaek County, now North Korean territory.
-During Third Battle of Seoul he and his father moved south and settled in now-Suwon.
+During the Third Battle of Seoul he and his father moved south and settled in now-Suwon.
 He was admitted to Kyungbock High School as top of his class.

 He holds two degrees - LLB from Seoul National University where he completed his postgraduate programme on public policy and Master of Public Affairs from University of Wisconsin–Madison.

 Political positions

 He belongs to the most conservative faction of Democratic Party of Korea.
 However, he was elected as the Speaker of the National Assembly with the support of the majority of DPK members.
 As the speaker of the National Assembly, he was criticized by various members of the party for putting the brakes on various policies promoted by the party without agreement with the party.
 He was rated more conservative than the center-right Bareun Party in a South Korean media survey.

 He supports economic liberalism including real estate deregulation.
 He argued against the government's position that the sale price was disclosed in order to prevent the skyrocketing house price in the past, and argued that the disclosure of the sale price was socialism.

 He also takes a socially conservative stance.
 He introduced the 'homosexuality healing movement' as one of the solutions to the low birth rate.
 He has strong opposition to homosexuality and same-sex marriage.
 In the past, he made remarks such as, "The religious world should promote childbirth, oppose abortion, and campaign against homosexuality and same-sex marriage in accordance with God's spirit of creation."
 Because of this position, some organizations have received claims that they "condemn hate against LGBTI people."

 He has a very close relationship with the church and opposes taxing religious people.
 He said at a religious event in the past, "I think that only through theocracy can we regain the trust of the people and play the role of check and balance as an opposition party."
 It was pointed out that this remark violated the separation of church and state.

-He influenced the withdrawal of the operating room cctv installation, which is considered one of the reform legislation.
+He influenced the withdrawal of the operating room CCTV installation, which is considered one of the reform legislation.
 He claimed to be in favor, but suddenly took a stance against it.
 Regarding this, it was criticized by several members of the party as "a breach of trust that betrays the will of sovereignty."
 According to an opinion poll, about 80% of Koreans supported the installation of CCTV in operating rooms.